Youded-byte/Java-Optimisations-MC/README.md

 * XX:+AlwaysPreTouch results in performance improvements, with the reason described [here](https://access.redhat.com/solutions/2685771).
 * XX:JVMCIThreads=2 sets two threads to the JVM Compiler.
 The effects of this are not well documented.
 * XX:+EliminateLocks enhances performance when multiple threads.
+* XX:+AggressiveHeap may enhance performance by more aggressively storing things in memory.
+It does result in more memory usage.
 * Dgraal.TuneInlinerExploration=1 is an option that in my testing has improved performance on 1.
 Information is about it is [here](https://www.graalvm.org/22.0/reference-manual/java/options/).
 It only takes effect on the enterprise edition of GraalVM.
 * XX:+EagerJVMCI enables the Just-In-Time (JIT) compiler in GraalVM.